gdennie/nomicon/src/borrow-splitting.md

 to unsafe code.
 For instance, mutable slices expose a `split_at_mut` function that consumes the slice and returns two mutable slices.
 One for everything to the left of the index, and one for everything to the right.
-Intuitively we know this is safe because the slices don't overlap, and therefore alias.
+Intuitively we know this is safe because the slices don't overlap, and therefore aren't aliases.
 However the implementation requires some unsafety:

 ```rust